Smith v. Arizona: Background

 In December 2019, around 6:30 A.M., police officers with the Yuma County Narcotics Task Force arrived at Smith's father's house in Yuma County, Arizona to conduct a search warrant.
-A double-wide trailer, two travel trailers and a shed was found on the property, when the authorities approached a shed, they smelled a "overwhelming odor of fresh marijuana and burnt marijuana", After the officers ordered Smith to turn around and put his hands on the back, an officer had to remove him forcibly from the shed.
+A double-wide trailer, two travel trailers and a shed was found on the property, when the authorities approached a shed, they smelled an "overwhelming odor of fresh marijuana and burnt marijuana", After the officers ordered Smith to turn around and put his hands on the back, an officer had to remove him forcibly from the shed.
 When the officers took him to the ground to detain him, he refused to put his hand to his back and yelling that the officers were "illegally trespassing" and "harassing" him.
-When the officers placed him into the patrol vehicle, the officers also detained eleven individuals from the property, including two individuals who had been in the shed and Smith's father who's ill and needs to be under medical supervision.
+When the officers placed him into the patrol vehicle, the officers also detained eleven individuals from the property, including two individuals who had been in the shed and Smith's father who was ill and needed to be under medical supervision.
 Once inside the shed, the officers described the room turned into a "makeshift room", containing a bed, a couch, a workbench, a cabinet, a small refrigerator and scattered clothes.
 During their search, they found six pounds of marijuana on the ceiling, ten grams of marijuana in a dish, they also discovered marijuana in various jars, a meth pipe, a marijuana flower, cannabis wax and methamphetamine.
 The Superior Court of Yuma County charged him of five counts of felonies, including the possessing of dangerous drugs with intended to sale, and was sentenced in four years of imprisonment.